apache/tvm-rfcs/rfcs/0096-embedded-rust-interface-api.md

 # Prior art
 [prior-art]: #prior-art

-This largely aims to follow the APIs defined for `--interface-api=c` (see: [Embedded C APIs](https://discuss.tvm.apache.org/t/rfc-utvm-embedded-c-runtime-interface/9951)), but wraps each call to allow `safe` user facing Rust code.
+This largely aims to follow the APIs defined for `--interface-api=c` (see: [Embedded C APIs](https://discuss.tvm.apache.org/t/rfc-utvm-embedded-c-runtime-interface/9951)), but wraps each call to allow idiomatic user facing Rust code.

 It builds upon the [Model Library Format archive](https://discuss.tvm.apache.org/t/rfc-tvm-model-library-format/9121) to provide a complete package for Rust appication developers with all relevant files.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Are we as `safe` as we can be?
+- Are we as idiomatic as we can be?
 - Is there a better abstraction for devices?

 # Future possibilities